LeoooLagOS/dotfiles/01_Computer_Hardware/ROM.md

 - **What it is:**
 	- A class of storage media used in computers and other electronic devices that, under normal operation, can only be read from.
 - **Why it exists:**
-	- To store **firmware**—low-level software that is permanent and is required for the hardware to function, but which the user does not need to change.
+	- To store **firmware**—low-level [[Software]] that is permanent and is required for the hardware to function, but which the user does not need to change.
 - **Core Characteristics:**
 	- **Non-Volatile:**
 		- It retains its data even when power is turned off.
 This is crucial for storing boot-up instructions.